d1618033/zip/README.txt

 general
 =======
-Estimates the parameters of a simple ZIP model (no explantory variables)
+Estimates the parameters of a simple ZIP model (no explanatory variables)

 usage
 =====